akarnokd/rng-76/leveledlist.md

 If **bit 1** is set (named *for each entry* in  tools), a single entry from the pruned list is picked at uniform random every time.

-More specifically, if this list is referenced by a parent leveled list, the current list is evaluatet over and over, specified by the referencing entry's quantity amount.
+More specifically, if this list is referenced by a parent leveled list, the current list is evaluated over and over, specified by the referencing entry's quantity amount.

 For example, given the following nesting: